-Key factors that drive customer AI adoption:
+Key factors that drive customer Al adoption:

-1. COVID-19 is increasing customer adoption, driven by the appetite for non-touch-based interactions

-As a result of COVID-19, customers are increasingly looking for digital, no-touch connections with organizations, given the constraints and concerns about physical interactions in a new-normal, socially distanced world.
-Our research shows that even when lockdowns are lifted, customers across the world say they will still be looking to make increased use of touchless interfaces, such as voice interfaces, facial recognition, or apps (see Figure 4).
+1. COVID-19 is increasing customer adoption, driven by the appetite for non-touch-based interactions the world say they will still be looking to make increased use of touchless interfaces, such as voice interfaces, facial recognition, or apps (see Figure 4).
 The fact that touchless interfaces are becoming integral to the customer experience in a health-and-safety conscious world is also recognized by organizations too.
 Three-quarters of organizations believe that increasing customer appetite for non-touch practices will persist even in the post-pandemic world.
 For instance, India-based Bajaj Allianz points out to increase in their chat interface usage by customers during the pandemic, for registering claims, renewing policies or checking policy status and for locating hospitals.12